ajciam/BeanDadsGroceryCart/README.md

 Madeleine's Files:
 esp32cam-jpegpush pushes a jpeg to the internet which then accessible via an image URL that Arduino gives you.
-The image is available at the url "http://{Local IP}/cam-lo.jpg". cam-mid.jpg and cam-hi.jpg also work but in my experience the low resolution image updates faster.
+The image is available at the url "http://{Local IP}/cam-hi.jpg". cam-mid.jpg and cam-lo.jpg also work but we need high resolution images for image analysis.
 We're going to be using the cart over the utexas-iot wifi because utexas isn't accessible by esp32 without some way to input a UT EID.
 If you want to use this wifi you need to go to network.utexas.edu and register all devices, including the esp32 and any devices that want to access the online image.
 Madeleine's esp32 and thinkpad are currently registered with utexas-iot, and the wifi credentials are below: